crazyilian/tgpy-modules/README.md

 ~/tgpy-venv/bin/python3 -m pip install -r tgpy-modules.git/requirements.txt
 ```

+The first time you run TGPy with these modules, you may be asked to enter some data (e.g. bot token for `pet_bot.py`).

 ## Updating

 Just `git pull` cloned repo.
 You can do this in terminal or inside telegram: